ValentinaPy/valentinapy.github.io/_pages/about.md

 Besides this I love rowing (currently at Lake Washington Rowing Club) and going to the "cinemathèque".
 My Erdős number is 3 (Paul Erdős → Noga Alon → Ido Dagan → Me) and my Kevin Knight number is 2 (Kevin Knight → Yejin Choi → Me).

+### Awards
+* Oct.
+2023: Was selected as a [DAAD AInet fellow](https://www.daad.de/en/the-daad/postdocnet/)
+* Feb.
+2023: Was awarded a postdoctoral scholarship from the Eric and Wendy Schmidt Foundation.
+* Jan.
+2023: Very excited to have been awarded the [AI2 Outstanding Intern of the Year Award](https://allenai.org/outstanding-interns)!
+* Jan.
+2021: Awarded the Nadav Award for Excellence in Research.

 ### News
-* April 2024: Invited talk at the UMass NLP Seminar.
+* Apr.
+2024: Invited talk at the UMass NLP Seminar.
-* March 2024: Invited talk at the University of Edinburgh.
+* Mar.
+2024: Invited talk at the University of Edinburgh.
+* Jul.
+2022: Co-organized the [UnImplicit workshop](https://unimplicit2024.github.io/) at EACL-2024.
-* March 2024: Invited talk at Harvard.
+* Mar.
+2024: Invited talk at the [Harvard Efficient ML Seminar](https://sites.google.com/view/harvard-efficient-ml).
-* March 2024: DAAD sponsored visit to the University of Saarbrücken, the Max Planck Institute for Software Systems and the University of Stuttgart.
+* Mar.
+2024: DAAD sponsored visit to the University of Saarbrücken, the Max Planck Institute for Software Systems and the University of Stuttgart.
-* February 2024: Invited talk at the UBC NLP group.
+* Feb.
+2024: Invited talk at the UBC NLP group.
-* December 2023: Invited talk at Brown/Tübingen.
+* Dec.
+2023: Invited talk at Brown/Tübingen.
-* October 2023: Was selected as a [DAAD AInet fellow](https://www.daad.de/en/the-daad/postdocnet/)
-* September 2023: Gave a talk at a local Seattle high school on deep learning, LLMs and ethics.
+* Sep.
+2023: Gave a talk at a local Seattle high school on deep learning, LLMs and ethics.
-* September 2023: Gave an invited talk at the KR 2023 workshop on Computational Machine Ethics.
+* Sep.
+2023: Gave an invited talk at the [KR 2023 workshop on Computational Machine Ethics](https://sites.google.com/view/cme2023/home).
-* May 2023: Paper accepted to ACL 2023!
-* March 2023: [TACL](https://arxiv.org/abs/2304.00815) paper accepted, to be presented at ACL 2023.
-* February 2023: Was awarded a postdoctoral scholarship from the Eric and Wendy Schmidt Foundation.
-* January 2023: Very excited to have been awarded the [AI2 Outstanding Intern of the Year Award](https://allenai.org/outstanding-interns)!
-* December 2022: [Preprint](https://arxiv.org/pdf/2212.10409.pdf) of my internship at AI2 is out.
-* November 2022: AI2 Hackathon [Paper](https://arxiv.org/pdf/2210.16407.pdf) accepted at Workshop on Figurative Language Processing at EMNLP 2022.
-* October 2022: [Paper](https://arxiv.org/pdf/2205.11413.pdf) accepted at EMNLP 2022.
-* September 2022: [Paper](https://arxiv.org/pdf/2106.14321.pdf) accepted to TACL.
+* Jan.
+2023: Invited talk at the [UT Austin Seminar on "Social Implications and Impact of NLP"](https://jessyli.com/courses/lin393_s23).
-* July 2022: Co-organized the UnImplicit workshop at NAACL-2022.
+* Jul.
+2022: Co-organized the [UnImplicit workshop](https://unimplicit2022.github.io/) at NAACL-2022.
-* June 2022: Started my internship at [AI2 Mosaic](https://mosaic.allenai.org/people)